sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 We first create a class, which will be called Main.
 All java code has to be a in a class

 Then we create the `public static void main(String[] args)` method, this is the main methods from where the whole program is run from.
 If you don't have this, nothing will run.
 Then we use `System.out.println("Hello World")` which then prints what ever is inside the "".
 We finally add a `;` because every statement in java ends with a `;` Now we ask the question, how do we run it?
 The way you run a java program is to first type in to the console `javac Main.java`.
 Then it compiles, depending on how fast your computer is, it may take a long time or little.
-After that, it wil create a file called Main.class, this file is the file you run.
+After that, it will create a file called Main.class, this file is the file you run.
 Type in `java Main`, then you should see `Hello World` in the console.
 And there you have it, your first java Program!(If you are using repl or an IDE, You only have to press the run button in it and it will do it all for you).

 Also, if you did not get most of what I said, then don't worry.
 You will understand this more clearly from the next lessons.

 # Project 2, Data Types

 Unlike Python and like C/C++, Java is a statically typed language which means that each variable that you create can only be a one data type.
 There are also two types, primitive and non-primitive.
-Primitive types cna only store values.
-But Non-Primitive data types come with their own methods which can help you manimulate them.
+Primitive types can only store values.
+But Non-Primitive data types come with their own methods which can help you manipulate them.

 The following image is from [this](https://www.w3schools.com/java/java_data_types.asp) link: